Soares/simplifience.com/post/foundations/mathematics.md

 Simplifience discards the term "Mathematics".
 We shatter it into its component parts and use those instead.

-The *underlying rules of any system* will be referred to simply as "@post[the rules]reality/rules".
+The *underlying rules of any system* don't need a special name.
+They're just @post[The Rules]reality/rules which flow from @post[The Axioms]reality/axioms.

-The *language and notation* used to describe such rules will be referred to as "@post[formal notation]reality/formal-notation" or sometimes just "formalization".
-We will be rigorous, formal, and well-defined, but we will not be beholden to history.
+The *language and notation* used to describe such rules will be referred to as the "@post[formalization]reality/formalization".
+Models and systems have formalizations.
+If they work, you can figure out how and write it down.
+The specific squiggles that you use are inconsequential.

-The exploration of the rules, the pursuit of truth, is @post[not a part]math/explore of simplifience.
-Exploration of the rules is among the noblest of pursuits.
-It leads to deep and unexpected truths which greatly expand our knowledge of the universe.
-It is the realm of those who wish to step beyond simplifience and <span class="info" markdown="inline">discover new rules</span>.
+The exploration of rules in pursuit of new truths is not within our scope.
+Exploration of underlying rules is among the @post[noblest of pursuits]math/explore.
+It leads to deep and unexpected revelations which greatly expand our knowledge of the universe.
+It is the realm of those who wish to step beyond simplifience and <span class="info" markdown="inline">discover new laws of reality</span>.

 <aside class="info" markdown="block">
-Simplifience covers the rules we've already discovered.
+Simplifience covers rules we've already discovered.
 With luck simplifience will leave you inquisitive about what truths lie beyond.
 </aside>

 Math is not a single word: it is one label trying to mean too many things.

-Once you realize that 'mathematics' was a @post[contrive]intro/contrives the problem is easily solved.
-We simply shatter the word and move on.
+It is a @post[contrive]intro/contrives.
+We should not use the word: we should shatter it and move on.

-After breaking up the word we are free to describe the same *underlying rules* with a better *formal notation* and without the exploratory overtones latent in standard @post[mathematics education]math/education.md.

-We now leave this cumbersome word behind and step to the second confusion that permeates our formalisms, our language, and our culture.
-I'm afraid the second confusion will not fall quite so easily as did Mathematics.